ashwin-ned/product-matching/README.md

 1.  **CLIP (Contrastive Language-Image Pre-training)**: Generates 512-dimensional joint embeddings for images and text.
 2.  **Pinecone**: A high-performance vector database used for efficient nearest-neighbors search using embeddings.
 3.  **MongoDB**: Stores and retrieves structured product metadata.
+4.  **ONNX-Runtime**: Optimizes CLIP for faster inference

-### 🔄 Architecture Flow
+### 🔄 Pipeline

 The matching process follows these steps:

 1.  **Input Processing**:
-    *   An input image or text query is provided to the CLIP model.
+    *   An input image or text query is provided to the CLIP model on Gradio.
     *   CLIP generates a 512-dimensional embedding vector representing the input.
 2.  **Vector Search**:
     *   The generated embedding is used to query the Pinecone vector database.